Robertboy18/Personal-Website/about.md

 **Joseph, Robert**.
 “Infodemiology and Infoveillance of Covid19 Using GPT-3.”
 STEM Fellowship Journal, vol. 7, no. 1, 2021, pp. 87–88. https://doi.org/10.17975/sfj-2021-003.

-> Abstract: Fake news detection is the task of detecting forms of news consisting of deliberate disinformation or hoaxes spread via traditional news media (print and broadcast) or online social media.
+###### **Abstract**: Fake news detection is the task of detecting forms of news consisting of deliberate disinformation or hoaxes spread via traditional news media (print and broadcast) or online social media.
 Fake news is especially rampant in the current COVID-19 pandemic, leading to people believing and blindly following in false and potentially harmful claims and stories.
 Detecting fake news quickly can alleviate the spread of panic, chaos and potential health hazards as well reducing stress and other mental health issues.
 Using the Generative Pretrained Transformer 3 (GPT-3) which is an autoregressive language model that uses deep learning to produce humanlike text, classify text,design, generate code and various other use cases.
 Using the classifications endpoint provides the ability to leverage a labeled set of examples without fine- tuning and can be used for any text-to-label task and hence by using various data sets which contain fake and real Covid19 tweets/news GPT-3 was trained on the dataset and achieved a 98% accuracy by correctly classifying fake news and real news.
 Apart from using GPT-3 we also used a Passive Aggressive Classifier which is an online machine learning algorithm which also achieved an accuracy of 91%.
 We also provide future discussions and the limitations of the Deep Learning Model ( GPT-3 ) as well as the simple Machine Learning model ( Passive Aggressive Classifier).
-We hope to combat the misinformation of Covid19 spread online with these two models
+We hope to combat the misinformation of Covid19 spread online with these two models.

 **Joseph, Robert**, et al. “Correlation between COVID-19, Mental Illness and Substance Abuse Prevalence.”
 STEM Fellowship Journal, vol. 6, no. 1, 2020, pp. 127–128. https://doi.org/10.17975/sfj-2020-004.

-> Abstract: The aim of this paper is to determine if the experience of the COVID-19 pandemic correlates with worsened mental health and increased substance use among the affected populations.
+###### **Abstract**: The aim of this paper is to determine if the experience of
+the COVID-19 pandemic correlates with worsened mental health and increased substance use among the affected populations.
 Data sets from the National Addiction & HIV Data